MOTOR MILL HISTORIC SITE

 The Motor Mill Trail begins at Turkey River Park in Elkader Iowa and Travels south on the paved shoulder of Highway 13 until it reaches Grandview Rd.

-Guided tours of historic Motor Mill are offered each Saturday (May 28-Sept 3, Sept 17, Oct 1, and Oct 8) from noon-5pm.
+Guided tours of historic Motor Mill are offered each Saturday & Sunday (Memorial Day - Labor Day) from noon-5pm.
 These guided tours include the 1860's Mill, four related outbuildings, and the Motor town site.
 Tours have no cost but free will donations are encouraged and appreciated to help with various restoration projects.
 Tours range in time depending on your touring interests and desires.

 WHAT'S AVAILABLE HERE?